Keep reading to learn how to encourage your IT team to be proactive with the right strategy and tools.

 Implementing a proactive IT support strategy means taking a strategic approach to managing technology infrastructure.
 Here are nine actions you can take towards it.

-Use InvGate Asset Management’s Agent to monitor your devices for potential issues or failures, and receive updated data about hardware and software.
-You can also configure automatic alerts to notify IT staff on certain issues so they can be addressed before they become bigger problems.
+With InvGate Asset Management’s Agent you can configure automatic alerts to notify IT staff on certain issues so they can be addressed before they become bigger problems.
 Plus, you can customize the health rules to have an easy-to-read view of your asset’s status and security.

 Examples of proactive support